PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-06 11:17:21
+Last updated: 2024-04-06 11:17:54
-Random Quote: 'Damn, you look like hell, Chief."Jim Hopper: "Oh yeah?
-Well, I looked better than your wife when I left her this morning." - Jim Hopper
+Random Quote: You gonna ruin my life?
+I f'ing promise you I can do that a lot better than you can! - Rue Bennett